Nadavc220/SemanticSegmentationInArtPaintings/README.md

     python utils/organize_dram_for_adain_train.py
     ```

     This will create a folder in your data dir: DRAM_for_Adain.
-This folders hold all of the movements images in a single folder for traninig the AdaIN network.
+This folders hold all of the movements images in a single folder for training the AdaIN network.
     Feel free to remove 'DRAM_for_Adain' after the next step, as you will not need it further.

     - Train AdaIN weights using the following command from pytorch-AdaIN project dir: